 With the support of fire and life safety organizations, the Foundation has launched a major initiative to reduce firefighter deaths and injuries.
 Our goal is to reduce line-of-duty firefighter deaths by 25 percent in 5 years.

-The Foundation is expanding the national memorial site in Emmitsburg, Maryland, to create the first permanent national park honoring all firefighters.
-The park includes a brick Walk of Honor® that connects the Memorial Chapel and the official national monument.
+The Foundation is expanding the National Memorial site in Emmitsburg, Maryland, to create the first permanent National Memorial Park honoring all firefighters.
+The Park includes a brick Walk of Honor® that connects the Memorial Chapel and the official National Monument.

 The Foundation receives funding through private donations from caring individuals, organizations, corporations, and foundations.